59 Things Lyft & Uber Drivers Need To Have In Their Car: Ultimate Uber/Lyft Driver Gear, Gadgets, Tools, & Accessories List

 - Emesis Bags (for throw up/vomit/barf)

-We’ve broken up our ultimate list into 6 parts.
+We’ve broken up our list into 6 parts.
 You can click these links to skip down the list:

 - Driver Comfort & Safety